Graduate Responsibilities and Expectations

 Responsibilities of all Biology Graduate Students

-A Master's degree requires a minimum of 30 credit hours, including 22 hours of graded coursework at the 700-level or higher and 8 hours of graduate thesis research.
+The M.S. program in biology requires a minimum of 30 hours past the bachelor's degree, including 22 hours of graded course work (18 hours should be at the 700 level and above), and 6-8 hours of research credit.
+All students are required to take BIOL 863, Professional Skills in Biology (3 hours) during their first year.
 A Doctor of Philosophy requires a minimum of 90 credit hours, including 24-30 hours of graded course work (with 15 hours of courses at the 800-level or higher) and at least 30 hours of research for the dissertation.
 Graduate students will develop a program of study with their supervisory committee that is individually tailored to their research interests.
 Graduate students in the PhD program are expected to have one external member (not in the Division of Biology) on their supervisory committees.

 Graduate students must maintain a 3.0 GPA.
 Students who fail to maintain grade standards will be placed on probation and dismissed from graduate school after 2 semesters if poor academic performance persists.
 Students are expected to enroll for 9 credit hours during spring and fall semesters.